 Drinking or consuming water-rich foods is ideal on a ketogenic diet as our bodies lose more body fluid once we eliminate refined sugars and carbs in our diets.

 Fortunately, cantaloupe is refreshing, a touch sweet, and is very hydrating.
 Consider making a low-glycemic fruit salad with some blueberries or blackberries for a quick snack to conquer a hankering sweet tooth, simply delicious!
+Cantaloupe should be consumed in very small amounts on Keto (or if you can fit into your macros).

 Plus, this delicious melon provides a lot of nutrition in the form of vitamins A and C, along with potassium.